 - More specific details about additional requirements for these internship choices can be found here.

-- You will need to apply for a visa if any of the following statements apply to you:
+- You will need to apply for a Tier 4 Student Visa if any of the following statements apply to you:

 - You will be undertaking an unpaid internship, service learning, or volunteer placement as part of the program